This post is also available in: Français (French)

-The link mindmaps and tasks in ayoa enables you both to break down a subject into next actions or to build up a mind map from the nodes of a kanban grid.
+The link between mindmaps and tasks in Ayoa enables you both to break down a subject into next actions, or to build up a mind map from the nodes of a kanban grid.

 Link between mindmaps and tasks in Ayoa

-The link between mindmaps and tasks in Ayoa is dynamic because you can both break down a mind map into tasks so a top-down approach or you can use it bottom-up approach collect content in Evernote tag it Ayoa, organise it into a task board and then connect into the top-down mind map.
+The link between mindmaps and tasks in Ayoa is dynamic because you can both break down a mind map into tasks so a top-down approach, or you can use it bottom-up approach collect content in Evernote tag it Ayoa, organise it into a task board and then connect into the top-down mind map.

-So you have the top-down and bottom-up meeting each other in a single mind map.
+So top-down meets bottom-up meeting in a single mind map.

 This seems fundamentally important to me.
-Philosophically it’s Aristotle meets Plato but on a concrete basis it’s a way of exploiting Evernote, by building up notes into a kanban and then linking to a mindmap.
+Philosophically it’s Aristotle meets Plato, but in practice, it’s a way of exploiting Evernote, by building up notes into a kanban and then linking to a mindmap.

 Evernote is about memorising and categorising things, events, facts material and content over the course of your life and work.
 You end up therefore with an Evernote library.
-Go through that library tagging it for things that are common.
+Go through that library, tagging common items.

-You can then bring them up into Ayoa as a kanban overview, organise them and then mind map them.
+You can then bring them up into Ayoa as a kanban overview, organise them, and then mind map them.
 They’re also there organised ready to be organised into a workflow and actioned as part of Getting Things Done.

-So you have the top down analystical approach from one central mind map all the way down to Evernote leaves and you can build up your Evernote leaves into a pyramid with a central theme on top.
+So you analyse top-down from one central mind map all the way down to Evernote leaves, and you can build up your Evernote leaves into a pyramid with a central theme on top.